 All surgery comes with potential complications.
 Risks of brachioplasty may include infection, anaesthesia complications, poor scarring, bleeding, nerve damage, and bruising.
 Speak to Dr Quinn about the risks before you proceed with surgery.
 Any surgical or invasive procedure carries risks.
 Find more information here.

 You should hold off on Brachioplasty surgery until you reach a stable weight.
 Additional weight loss could leave more damaged or stretched skin, which could lead to revision surgery.

 If you exercise regularly and keep a stable weight, the results of the surgery could last for years.
-Cosmetic surgery will not restrict you from losing skin elasticity or stop the ageing process.
-However, in most situations, you will never have to worry about the excess sagging skin that you had prior to surgery.
+Cosmetic surgery will not restrict you from losing skin elasticity, nor will it stop the ageing process.

 In the event that the stretch marks are situated on the excess skin, Dr Quinn can extract these marks when he trims away the excess tissues.
-Nonetheless, an arm lift is not the solution for stretch marks on their own.
+Nonetheless, an arm lift brachioplasty is not the solution for stretch marks on its own.

 Brachioplasty normally takes between an hour to two hours to complete.

 The excess skin or wrinkles on the elbows are usually one of the first signs of ageing.
-A Brachioplasty can get rid of this skin and provide you with a much younger look.
-However, Dr Quinn will need to make a longer incision, which runs run from your armpit to your elbow.
+A Brachioplasty can treat this cosmetic concern, depending on your skin condition and the advice of Dr Quinn.
+However, treatment of this issue will require Dr Quinn to make a longer incision, which runs run from your armpit to your elbow.